-In 2013 the date for Easter is March 31.
-If you are looking for a restaurant in the Phoenix and Scottsdale area where you can enjoy an Easter Brunch or dinner, one of these restaurants will be happy to host you.
-Reservations are required at all these Easter dining establishments.
-Some may require prepayment and have a cancellation fee for no-shows.
+In 2014 Easter is Sunday, April 20th.
+Unless otherwise stated, all these special Easter meals take place on that day.
+If you are looking for a restaurant in the Phoenix and Scottsdale area where you can enjoy an Easter brunch or dinner, one of these restaurants will be happy to host you.
+Reservations are required.
+Some restaurants may require prepayment and have a cancellation fee for no-shows.
 Unless otherwise stated, tax and gratuity are not included in the mentioned prices.

 Most of these brunches, but not all, are buffets.
 Some offer an à la carte menu or a prix-fixe brunch.